 Episode 2: Barbara Kopple

 While making Harlan County, USA, a gun thug threatened to kill Barbara Kopple.

 When Barbara Kopple made the Oscar-winning documentary Harlan County USA, she was unproven as a director.

 As a budding filmmaker living in New York City — she’d worked on other people’s films but hadn’t directed — Kopple was looking for a movie project.
 Then she heard about the Miners for Democracy Movement and a coal miner’s strike in Kentucky, and off she went.

 In this episode of The Drunk Projectionist film podcast, Kopple talks about her nervy confrontation with a company-paid, strike-busting "gun thug" and a situation that turned violent on the picket line.
 “They kicked the Nagra [recorder]," Kopple says.
 "I had a long fish pole with a mic and I was just swinging it back at them.”

-Kopple touches on many other subject during our interview, including the opening and closing shots of Harlan County USA, how she begged her parents to send more 16mm film so she could keep shooting, standing on picket lines even if she had no film in the camera and the importance of staying with a story, no matter how long it takes.
+Kopple touches on many other subject during the interview, including the opening and closing shots of Harlan County USA, how she begged her parents to send more 16mm film so she could keep shooting, standing on picket lines even if she had no film in the camera and the importance of staying with a story, no matter how long it takes.

 THE KOPPLE FILE